 Decide On A Business Name

-When it comes to naming a crafting business, there are a few things to keep in mind.
+When naming a crafting business, there are a few things to remember.

 First, the name should be catchy and memorable.
 After all, you want potential customers to be able to find your business easily online and in brick-and-mortar stores.